EvictionLab/eviction-lab-website/site/content/help-faq/q110-blue.md

 type: map
 weight: 110
 ---
-The blue represents the concentration of the census value you selected.
+The blue represents the concentration of the Census value you selected.
 For example, if you selected “population,” a darker blue means a higher population and a lighter blue means a lower population.